SimpleXBelief56/SimpleXFortAPI/README.md

   5. Depending on the selection, the function required to run the selection will be called
   6. Finally, it will return back to the menu

+# Note
+  - The script will somtimes log json data into a seperate file, depending on the error, you can remove it if you want to
+  - Have not tested it on Linux, any issues email SimpleXTeam@gmail.com
+  - Improvments soon!

  # FAQ

  I get a TypeError!